 Did you know that your Achilles tendon is the longest and strongest tendon in your entire body?
 Unfortunately, it’s also the most frequently injured.
 If you regularly experience pain at the back of your heel, Achilles tendonitis may be to blame.
-At South Texas Podiatrist in San Antonio, Texas, Eddie Davis, DPM, regularly diagnoses and treats Achilles tendonitis.
+At South Texas Podiatrist in the Stone Oak area of San Antonio, Texas, Eddie Davis, DPM, regularly diagnoses and treats Achilles tendonitis.
 To request your appointment, call the office or click the online booking tool today.

 Achilles tendonitis is a common overuse injury that causes your Achilles tendon –– a strong, fibrous band of tissue at the back of your heel –– to become inflamed.
 Achilles tendonitis usually affects active individuals, especially people who run or play sports such as tennis and basketball.